 - The company was founded in 1856 when 21-year-old Thomas Burberry opened his own store in Basingstoke, Hampshire, England.

-- The most recent number of employees dates back to May 2017, with 10,613 employees.
+- The most recent number of employees is 10,417 (May, 2019).

-- According to Forbes, Burberry reached a revenue of $3.65 billion in 2017.
+- According to Forbes, Burberry reached a revenue of $3.6 billion.